orbismobile/mobile.frontendlabs.io/readme.md

 ## Creating a new post

 This command creates a markdown file on the following path: `source/content/posts/`.

-This only works when your container is up and running.
+> _This only works when your container is up and running_.

 ### Create a new post